 Bourgeois guitars apply a number of subtle innovations in each build, which helps them to stand apart in a crowded market.
 These include the following:

-• Tap Tuning: this is Dana Bourgeois’ famous technique for seeking out a guitar top’s optimum resonant frequencies by tapping the timber with his finger after the initial bracing is attached and listening to the sound.
+- Tap Tuning: this is Dana Bourgeois’ famous technique for seeking out a guitar top’s optimum resonant frequencies by tapping the timber with his finger after the initial bracing is attached and listening to the sound.
 The bracing will then be sculpted and modified by hand in accordance with how the wood reacted to each tap.
 The goal is to enliven the top and allow as much movement/vibration as possible by adjusting the bracing in all the right places.This technique is applied to all body styles and timber choices.

 (Pic Courtesy of Bourgeois Guitars)

-• Torrefaction: many of you will nowadays understand the artificial ageing through heat treatment that is torrefaction, by Bourgeois were early adopters of this procedure.
+- Torrefaction: many of you will nowadays understand the artificial ageing through heat treatment that is torrefaction, but Bourgeois were early adopters of this procedure.
 Torrefaction involves subjecting the wood to high temperatures, in an oxygen-free environment.
 The timber not only dries out, but is also fundamentally changed at a molecular level.
 For guitarists, this means a better blend of stiffness and movement, and a strident, clear tone that matches Pre-War heirloom instruments.
 Basically, it’s the sound that everybody wants!

-• Unique bolt-on neck join: This enables the neck to be adjusted or removed without the hassles associated with steaming, drilling or cutting into the instrument.
+- Unique bolt-on neck join: This enables the neck to be adjusted or removed without the hassles associated with steaming, drilling or cutting into the instrument.

-• Adirondack Spruce: Bourgeois were significant in the reintroduction of this timber as an instrument tonewood.
+- Adirondack Spruce: Bourgeois were significant in the reintroduction of this timber as an instrument tonewood.
 They use ood-growth examples from Maine, so the wood is responsibly sourced.

 The Bourgeois Ranges